|

 of carbon-based soils such as hand sweat, cigarette smoke and soot from the

-Generally all that is needed is a mild alkaline cleaner that can
+building's heating system.
+Generally all that is needed is a mild alkaline

-emulsify the soils and then a thorough rinse using a rinsing system
+cleaner that can emulsify the soils and then a thorough rinse using a

 Some

-Paint removal requires a different type of chemistry that will be
+removal requires a different type of chemistry that will be discussed in a

 Manufacturers